 - The moment when Nibbles "runs" away:

 - Really, pretty much any time Hack and Slash are on-screen in "Nullzilla" are CMOFs.
-Another example is when they reluctantly travel to Lost Angles to look for Nibbles before going into "camouflage" mode (complete with Hack being unable to pronounce the word "camouflage" and settling for "stealth" instead) - made even funnier by the fact that it is so garishly coloured it can barely even be called camouflage (though they were likely disguising themselves as Nulls, who do have those color schemes).
+Another example is when they reluctantly travel to Lost Angles to look for Nibbles before going into "camouflage" mode (complete with Hack being unable to pronounce the word "camouflage" and settling for "stealth" instead) - made even funnier by the fact that since they were emulating nulls, their colors were so incredibly garish they'd stand out anywhere else.
 And then Slash starts singing "I don't like L.A...".